The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 When the IRS extends the statute of limitations, it gives the agency more time to collect the tax debt.
 As explained above, the agency can extend the statute if you sign a waiver or if you take an action that tolls the time clock.

 Unfortunately, according to the Taxpayer Advocate’s 2015 Annual Report to Congress, the IRS’s “computers cannot reliably track extensions.”
-This can create a lot of confusion and lead to disputes over what the correct CSED is.
+This can create significant confusion and lead to disputes over the correct CSED.
 Another way a CSED dispute can arise is when there’s disagreement about facts relating to the tolling of the statute of limitations.

 For instance, the CSED gets pushed back if you’re outside the United States for more than six continuous months.
 The IRS might believe you returned to the United States at a later date than you really did.
 This is why it’s important to consult with a tax professional if you believe the validity of your tax debt hinges on the CSED.